sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/8_Enhancing_the_shop_app_optional/107_Create_the_Shop_structure.md

 1. Landing page for products - show only popular products, not the whole listing (which is the case now)
 2. Product detail page - details for selected project
 3. Cart page - see added item, when the cart icon in the navbar is clicked
-4. Checkout page - opens from the card page
+4. Checkout page - opens from inside the cart page

+Both admin and customer admin should not be on the same navigation bar.
+We'll ignore this for now, work on the UI (i.e. add all links for now), and add handle this later.

 ### Admin
 1. Edit product page
 2. Product listing (for admin).
 Similar to the one views by shop, but only products created by the admin are listed here.

+---
+## Work

+- Add links for the pages we'll be adding.
+Then, handle the routes, add new controllers.